Boca Raton Championship Wrestling: History

 In May 2022, formation of Boca Raton Championship Wrestling was announced by Neil Glazier (NeilTheHeel) and Matthew Maschler, also the hosts of the MatthewMania Podcast.
 On May 15, 2022, the first show of BRCW was aired and NXT Creative Producer Ryan Katz became host of the promotion along with Matthew Maschler.
 First show of promotion introduced a ladder-match to crown Lakay as an inaugural BRCW Heavyweight Champion.
 Initially, BRCW announced to commence weekly shows and could not continue doing it.
 Thus, the company stick to its monthly event format.

 On May 15, 2022, BRCW produced their first event, which aired on YouTube.
 At the event, Lakay defeated Alan Martinez, Ariel Levy, Jack Talos, Kerry Morton and TC Read in a six-way ladder match in BRCW Heavyweight Championship tournament finals to become the inaugural champion.
 On November 5, 2023, The Island Kings (Jaka & Sean Maluta) defeated The Bollywood Boyz, The Righteous (Dutch & Vincent) and Daisy Kill & Jack Talos in a four-way ladder match to become the first BRCW Tag Team Champions.
 On June 11, 2022, at The Loft At Congress, MJ Jenkins defeated Kiah Dream and KiLynn King to become the inaugural Women's Champion, and in July, at Challenge Accepted' event, Mark Long was crowned the BRCW All-Star Champion.
 In early 2023, WWF star Edward Leslie became the commissioner of BRCW.

 In early 2022, BRCW announced that they had entered into a strategic partnership with fellow independent wrestling promotion Coastal Championship Wrestling, and had a brief association with National Wrestling Alliance on July 19 named NWA x BRCW.
 Kerry Morton defeated Alan Martinez to become NWA World Junior Heavyweight Champion.

 On November 1, 2024, BRCW announced that QT Marshall will be facing MJF in Festival of Fights along with AEW wrestlers The Righteous and Matt Taven.
 On December 15, MJF faced off with QT Marshall with an appearance of Big Boom AJ and MJF eventually defeated QT Marshall in the match.
 This was MJF's first independent appearance after a year.

+In August 2026, BRCW announced that Steve Maclin had been suspended indefinitely from the promotion and the BRCW heavyweight title was vacated.